Cover image of "The Winds of War," one of the best novels about World War II

 The Eagle Has Landed by Jack Higgins (1975) 372 pages ★★★★★—A classic espionage thriller that’s well worth rereading

 Any list of the best espionage novels of all times must include Jack Higgins’ World War II caper story, The Eagle Has Landed.
 Published in 1975, this classic of the genre has sold more than 50 million copies.
 The novel introduces Liam Devlin, a fast-talking agent for the Irish Republican Army, who is featured in three of Higgins’ subsequent thrillers.
-Though nominally about espionage, as the story revolves around an imaginary plot by the Nazi military intelligence agency, the Abwehr, in 1943, the novel is more properly a thriller, action-filled virtually from the beginning to the end.
+The novel is nominally about espionage, as the story revolves around an imaginary plot by the Nazi military intelligence agency, the Abwehr, in 1943.
+But it’s more properly a thriller, action-filled virtually from beginning to end.

 The principal characters in The Eagle Has Landed include two real-life leaders of the Third Reich, Admiral Wilhelm Canaris, head of the Abwehr, and Heinrich Himmler, leader of the SS and widely regarded as heir apparent to Adolf Hitler, who also figures in the plot as a minor character.
 It is Hitler who conceives the idea to land paratroopers in England to kidnap or kill Winston Churchill, inspired by the real-life rescue of Benito Mussolini by a German agent.